dtroelofsprins/molgenis-template-py/README.md

    * Rename (refactor) the package `src/molgenis/PROJECT` to your project's name (e.g. `src/molgenis/foo`)
    * Search for `<#PACKAGE-NAME#>` and replace it with the name you gave the package in the previous step
    * Rename `RENAME-Jenkinsfile` to `Jenkinsfile` to activate the build pipeline
+4. Commit.
+4. Execute the commands described in [For developers](#for-developers) to get yourself up and running.
+5. Commit the newly created `Pipfile.lock`.
-4. The `example.py` file under the `src` folder contains an example of how to set up the entry points of your library, application or command-line interface.
+6. The `example.py` file under the `src` folder contains an example of how to set up the entry points of your library, application or command-line interface.
 You can use it as a starting point, or you can safely remove it.
 It's up to you!
-5. Remove/edit this file :)
+7. Remove/edit this file :)
-6. Execute the commands described in [For developers](#for-developers) to get yourself up and running.

 ## PyScaffold
 This project has been set up with PyScaffold 4.1.1.
 To know more about the standards and